sigven/cpsr/README.md

 # Cancer Predisposition Sequencing Reporter <a href="https://sigven.github.io/cpsr/"><img src="man/figures/logo.png" align="right" height="118" width="100"/></a>

-The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets and classifies germline DNA variants** identified from next-generation sequencing **in the context of cancer predisposition and inherited cancer syndromes**.
-The workflow can also report **incidental findings (ACMG v3.0)** as well as the genotypes of common germline variants associated with cancer risk, as reported in the **NHGRI-EBI GWAS catalog**.
+The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets and classifies the clinical significance of germline DNA variants** identified from next-generation sequencing **in the context of cancer predisposition and inherited cancer syndromes**.
+The workflow can also report **incidental findings (ACMG v3.2)**.

 The CPSR workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter - PCGR](https://github.com/sigven/pcgr).
 While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.